The Challenges of Foreign Securities Litigation - Pensions & Investments

-As detailed this month in Pensions and Investments magazine, public pension funds and institutional investors face significant practical challenges and legal questions when seeking to recover assets lost to fraud on international equities and securities purchased outside the U.S. In the essay below, Blair Nicholas and Dave Kaplan of Bernstein Litowitz Berger & Grossmann identify these obstacles and outline best practices for investors to consider when evaluating securities litigation in foreign jurisdictions.
+As detailed this month in Pensions and Investments magazine, public pension funds and institutional investors face significant practical challenges and legal questions when seeking to recover assets lost to fraud on international equities and securities purchased outside the U.S. The essay below, principally authored by David Kaplan of Bernstein Litowitz Berger & Grossmann, identifies these obstacles and outline best practices for investors to consider when evaluating securities litigation in foreign jurisdictions.

-Click here or see below for the full text of the analysis in Pensions & Investments.
+See below for the full text of the analysis published in Pensions & Investments.

 Concerns rise with foreign litigation